Your home is your sanctuary, but just how healthy is it?

 - Keep boxes, cardboard, paper, clothes and other containers off the floor.
 Pests like to hide underneath them.

 - Fix leaky plumbing and avoid overwatering houseplants, so they don’t have standing water in the trays.
-Don’t leave damp rags or towels lying on the floor.
+Moreover, don’t leave damp rags or towels lying on the floor.

 - If you have pests, try natural elimination methods first.
 Sprinkle a trail of cayenne or black pepper to stop ants from coming through.
 Place herbs like mint, pennyroyal or tansy where the pests are showing up — they don’t like the smell.
 Leave cloves of garlic in cupboards or in corners to keep critters out.
 Make your own citrus fruit spray by mixing five drops of orange or lemon essential oil, five drops of dish soap and one quart of water.
 Spray where you see spiders and other pests.
 Wash floors and walls with vinegar as another deterrent.